 2.3.
 Fresh Funding Sources

 New sources of funding affected the ability of entrepreneurs with disabilities to get needed resources for their enterprises.
 Crowdfunding was one of the innovations in financing start-up companies.
 Some entrepreneurs were highly resistant to taking advantage of this source of funding.
 Using impression management, Gleasure (2015) suggested that individuals present themselves in service to goals and encouragement of esteem from others.
 In doing interviews with participants, Gleasure found three principal themes developed.
 First, some entrepreneurs believed that crowdfunding offered little strategic value to their business because they ran business-to-business (B2B) businesses or felt they had a niche market.
 Second, some entrepreneurs expressed passive acceptance of crowdfunding but a refusal to take impelling steps to achieve such funding.
-A third theme was that some business owners said crowdfunding might be viable, but they lacked time and resources to explore it.
-Underlying these issues were several fears, including fear of projecting desperation instead of success; fear of visibly failing; a fear of disclosing confidential information; and the perceived costs/benefits of switching to a crowdfunding model (Cacciotti & Hayton, 2015; Gleasure, 2015; Xu, Zheng, Xu, & Wang, 2016).
+A third theme included that some small business owners felt they needed time and resources to investigate this financing option.
+For entrepreneurs such as EWDs, who encounter high obstacles to receiving significant external financing, the use of crowdfunding may be an underutilized source (Cacciotti & Hayton, 2015; Gleasure, 2015; Xu, Zheng, Xu, & Wang, 2016).

 2.4.
 Barriers to Funding